 I think it’s better this way.
-I’m not the same person I was twelve years ago, I’m not in the same situation and I’ve changed in other, more life altering ways too.
+I’m not the same person I was twelve years ago.
+I’m not in the same situation, and I’ve changed in other ways too, some of them life-altering.

 This is, in my mind, my last chance to say some of what I’ve left unsaid, but what I really want to do is entertain you.
 It’s what I do.
 It’s what I’ve always done.

-If you have been entertained, feel free to let me know.
+If I’ve succeeded, feel free to let me know.
 Leave a comment if you like what you read.
 Leave a comment if you don’t.
 Leave a comment if you just want to say hi.
 I won’t answer everything, but I’ll read them all.
 I’d probably have my PA do it if I had one, but I don’t, so it’s down to me.
 And who knows.
 Maybe if this works out, I’ll put some of my older writing up as well.
 Let me know what you think about that.

 Most of all, have fun.
 It’s what we’re here for, after all.